leonardosete/meu-dash/CODE_AUDIT.md

     2. The `analisar_arquivo_csv` function should return the raw analysis results, not generate HTML.
     3. The Flask route in `app.py` will be responsible for calling the analysis function, then the context builder, and finally the HTML rendering function.

+    *Note: The existing integration test can be used as a safety net during this refactoring.*

 ### Priority 2: Implement a Service Layer

 * **Problem:** Business logic is mixed between `app.py` and `analisar_alertas.py`.